Back To Top

 A low toilet seat can be difficult to lower onto and stand up from, causing slips or accidents.
 Installing a toilet seat extender or grab bars is an inexpensive fix that provides security and stability.

 Ensure the surfaces surrounding your bath or shower are dry and have plenty of traction.
-A rubber-backed bath mat can help.
-Also, ensure the base of your tub also has non-slip floors to make for a secure entry and exit.
+In your tub or shower, apply non-slip decals or anti-slip tape to make exit and entry more secure.
+A rubber-backed bath mat can help make the area around your tub or shower

 Install a nightlight in your bathroom so you can easily find your way at night.
 You can also replace your regular light switch with an illuminated one for additional light.